 Mashayekhi, A., Shields, C. L., Rishi, P., Atalay, H. T., Pellegrini, M., McLaughlin, J. P., et al. (2015).
 Primary transpupillary thermotherapy for choroidal melanoma in 391 cases: importance of risk factors in tumor control.
 Ophthalmology, 122 (3), 600-609.
 Abstract retrieved November 23, 2016 from PubMed database.

-National Institute for Clinical Excellence.
-(2004) Transpupillary thermotherapy for age-related macular degeneration.
-Retrieved May 14, 2009 from: http://www.nice.org.uk.
+National Institute for Health and Care Excellence.
+(2004).
+Transpupillary thermotherapy for age-related macular degeneration.
+Retrieved August 24, 2018 from http://www.nice.org.uk.

 Shah, P., Narendran, V., & Kalpana, N. (2011).
 Large spot transpupillary thermotherapy: A quicker laser for treatment of high risk prethreshold retinopathy of prematurity - a randomized study.
 Indian Journal of Ophthalmology, 59 (2), 155-158.
 (Level 2 evidence)